Mark Johnson, State Superintendent

 Maria Pitre-Martin rejoins the NCDPI as the Chief Academic and Digital Learning Officer.
 Prior to being named to this position in March 2016, she was the Superintendent of Schools for the Thomasville City School District.
 Before joining Thomasville City Schools, Pitre-Martin served as the director of K-12 Curriculum and Instruction for the Department of Public Instruction.
 She has held positions as the Chief Academic Officer for the School District of Philadelphia, and the Assistant Superintendent for the East Baton Rouge Parish School System in Louisiana.
 Pitre-Martin served as the director of Research and Staff Development for the Fort Bend Independent School District in Sugar Land, Texas and the principal of Oakwood Intermediate School in College Station, Texas.
 Pitre-Martin received a bachelor's degree in English and Speech in 1989 and a Master's in Organizational Communication in 1997, both from the University of Southwestern Louisiana, which is now the University of Louisiana at Lafayette.
 She obtained a Doctorate of Philosophy in Educational Administration from Texas A&M University in 2000.
 In 2008 Pitre-Martin graduated from the Broad Superintendent Academy.

-Philip Price, Chief Financial Officer
+Adam Levinson, Chief Financial Officer

 Michael Nicolaides, Chief Information Officer